What can I do if the Company doesn't pay me on time?

 This is just one example, you are also entitled to waiting time penalties if you don't receive legally compliant meal breaks, work off the clock or don't get paid overtime correctly.

-Bill Turley is one of California's leading wage theft lawyers
+I am known as one of California's leading wage theft lawyers

-Bill is regularly asked to testify before the California State Senate and California Assembly on wage theft and potential wage and hour legislation.
+I am regularly asked to testify before the California State Senate and California Assembly on wage theft and potential wage and hour legislation.

 Need answers now?